akavel/TomaspNet.Website/source/blog/2015/failures.md

 Many software developers share some of the thoughts with our first hero.
 Wouldn't it be nice if we could _never_ make errors, avoid miscomputations altogether and all software we created was fully correct?
 As we saw in an earlier quote, people only realized that coding errors is a significant problem in 1950s.
-A bit later, in 1960s, the _Alogl research programme_ first advocated using formal logic to avoid errors:
+A bit later, in 1960s, the _Algol research programme_ first advocated using formal logic to avoid errors:

 > <p style="margin-bottom:5px">